-Qualified students can apply for grants to receive funding for various opportunities in the field of social impact.
-Please read through this page to understand if you might qualify for a grant before applying.
-Grant requests are normally reviewed once a month in Fall and Winter Semesters, less often in Spring and Summer Terms.
+Qualified students can apply to receive funding for internships and various opportunities in the field of social impact.
+Before applying, please thoroughly read through this page to understand if you qualify for a grant.

 Ballard Center Grant Process

 - 9-10 score.
-The student has received the Ballard Scholar Award (BSA) and is involved with other Ballard Center programs.
+The student has received the Ballard Scholar for Social Innovation and is involved with other Ballard Center programs.

 - 7-8 score.
-The student has a committed plan to receive the BSA and has taken the two BSA foundation courses and is involved with at least one other Ballard Center program.
+The student has a committed plan to receive the Ballard Scholar, has taken the two Ballard Scholar foundation courses, and is involved with at least one other Ballard Center program.

 - 5-6 score.
-The student has a committed plan to receive the BSA and has taken the MSB 375 Social Innovation “Do Good Better” course.
+The student has a committed plan to receive Ballard Scholar and has taken the MSB 375 Social Innovation “Do Good Better” course.

 - 3-4 score.
 The student has completed two or more Ballard Center courses and participates regularly in one or more of our events or clubs.

 - 1-2 score.
 The student has been involved with the Ballard Center in some way.